 How to control and steer calls with Call Automation

-Call Automation supports various other actions to manage call media and recording that aren't included in this guide.
+Call Automation supports various other actions to manage call media and recording that have separate guides.

 Note

-As a pre-requisite, we recommend you to read the below articles to make the most of this guide:
+As a prerequisite, we recommend you to read these articles to make the most of this guide:

 Make an outbound call

 The response provides you with CallConnection object that you can use to take further actions on this call once it's connected.
-Once the call is answered, two events will be published to the callback endpoint you provided earlier:
+Once the call is answered, two events are published to the callback endpoint you provided earlier:

-event that contains the latest list of participants in the call.
+2. ParticipantsUpdated event that contains the latest list of participants in the call.
+Sequence diagram for placing an outbound call.

 Answer an incoming call

-Once you've subscribed to receive incoming call notifications to your resource, below is sample code on how to answer that call.
+Once you've subscribed to receive incoming call notifications to your resource, you will answer an incoming call.
 When answering a call, it's necessary to provide a callback url.
-Communication Services will post all subsequent events about this call to that url.
+Communication Services post all subsequent events about this call to that url.

 string incomingCallContext = "<IncomingCallContext_From_IncomingCall_Event>";